rmkubik/rmk-gatsby/src/posts/published/personal-retrospective-2020/index.md

 Additionally, I want to help build a community of like-minded people who are into making games and supporting each other while doing it.
 I've started doing this over the past year by trying to build an audience for my own games via blogging and a creating a discord for Wildfire Swap.
 Towards the end of the year, I started doing more community oriented things that I've enjoyed a lot like running [Feedback Nights](https://r-k.io/feedback-night.html) and [Mentorship Saturdays](https://www.meetup.com/Mentorship-Saturdays/).

-In the new year, I want to continue earning the trust of these communities and help empower us to create more far reaching games than we've been able to in the past.
+In the new year, I want to continue earning the trust of these communities and helping empower us to create more far reaching games than we've been able to in the past.

 ## What do you want to focus on in 2020?